 "Other" consists of operational costs of our Global Treasury Operations, operating income or loss in other non-core businesses and certain other charges such as costs and penalties associated with legal cases, environmental expenses and impairment charges related to investments.
-In 2016, "Other" included the impact of a reduction in certain insurance-related provisions for self-insured risks offset by amounts recorded for certain pension curtailment costs.
-In 2015, "Other" declined primarily due to a reduction of insurance-related provisions for self-insured risks.
-In 2014, "Other" included primarily lower charges in connection with legal compliance cases and lower environmental expenses compared to 2013.
+"Other" costs were higher in 2017 as compared to 2016 as the costs a year earlier included the impact of a reduction in certain insurance-related provisions for self-insured risks offset by amounts recorded for certain pension curtailment costs.
+In 2015, "Other" also included a reduction of insurance-related provisions for self-insured risks.